deepshika-sharma/Building-Damage-Assessment/README.md

 ## Conclusion and Recommendations
-The final model was able to achieve an overall f1 score of 0.8 for localisation and 0.85 for classifiying the damage level.The model successfully identified undamaged buildings with an f1 score of 85% an predicts 3 damage classes (minor, major damage and destroyed) with 60%, 68.7% and 74.2% f1 scores respectively.
+The final model which was the unet model was able to achieve an overall f1 score of 0.83 for localisation and 0.70 for classifiying the damage level.The model successfully identified undamaged buildings with an f1 score of 80% an predicts 3 damage classes (minor, major damage and destroyed) with 37.7%, 66.2% and 74.2% and f1 scores respectively.

 One of the drawbacks for the project was the cloud cover in the images which made predictions harder.
-Also, to reducing computing time the patches with no buildings can be removed.
+Also, to reduce computing time the patches with no buildings can be removed.

 Further testing can be done to determine the transferability of the model to other geographic areas and also the viability of introducing other kinds of images like social media images.